 By partnering with individuals and organizations, we have begun sending new generations of turtles and tortoises to other semi-wild facilities.
 This is done to establish additional assurance colonies in case disease, environmental disaster, or poaching should compromise one of the existing populations in the wild or captivity.
 So far we have experienced amazing success with our partners, including Kadoorie Farms (Hong Kong) and Necker Island (Caribbean).
 We are looking to expand these assurance colonies to include more species due to the extraordinary reproductive success of our current collection.

 The TC prides itself on its participation in ex situ conservation.
 We are constantly looking to improve husbandry techniques and reproduction through thoughtful care and new technologies.
 Often, this is coupled with data we gather from field sites in our animals' natural range.
-Currently, the BCC is engaged in several studies, parterning with local universities, zoos, and our global wildlife partners.
+Currently, the TC is engaged in several studies, parterning with local universities, zoos, and our global wildlife partners.

 Please email a cover letter and resume to us by clicking here.